medyassinekhlif/open-generative-studios/README.md

 Caddy provides TLS termination and reverse proxy for all incoming traffic.
 It exposes two entry points: the main domain routed to the web application on port 3000, and the notification subdomain routed to the gateway on port 8088.

 Certificate management relies on the ACME protocol and Let's Encrypt.
-On startup, Caddy automatically negotiates a valid TLS certificate from Let's Encrypt, stores it locally, and schedules renewal well before expiration — without any manual intervention.
+On startup, Caddy automatically negotiates a valid TLS certificate from Let's Encrypt, stores it locally, and schedules renewal well before expiration, without any manual intervention.
 The ACME exchange uses an HTTP-01 challenge.

 #### Domain and DNS Configuration